 Another, more automated way, is to use a migration tool.
 We recommend imapsync.
 It's free, open-source, widely used, and pretty straightforward.
 For instance, to migrate an address abc@alphabet.com with password mYpAsSwOrD from Zoho to postale.io, first recreate the mailbox on our service, and then run:

-imapsync --host1 imap.zoho.com --user1 abc@alphabet.com --password1 mYpAsSwOrD --host2 mail.postale.io --user2 abc@alphabet.com --password2 mYpAsSwOrD
+--host1 imap.zoho.com --user1 abc@alphabet.com --password1 mYpAsSwOrD

 If you're not familiar with the command line or don't feel like installing the software, imapsync also provides an online interface.
 It's very easy to use and free for migrations under 3 GB.
-If you use that online version, we recommend you change the mailbox password afterward, for extra safety.
+If you use that online version, we recommend that you change the mailbox password afterward, for extra safety.

 By default imapsync will attempt to fully replicate all folders and emails.
 If you need finer control, the command line tool has many options, like copy only some folders or emails based on various criteria (size, age, ...).

-After impasync has finished, you may need to close and reopen your mail client or refresh your webmail page in order to see all the changes, especially if new folders were created on the destination mailbox.
+After impasync has finished, you may need to close and reopen your email client or refresh your webmail page in order to see all the changes, especially if new folders were created on the destination mailbox.

 Check out our blog post "3 Easy Ways to Migrate Business Email Addresses Between Services" for more information.